automata-network/eliza-plugin-verifiable-twitter/README.md

 pnpm build
 ```

-## Contributing

-Contributions are welcome!
-Please follow the guidelines in the `CONTRIBUTING.md` file.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache2 License.
 See the `LICENSE` file for details.